Compiler directives: #err

 Syntax2: On error, compile following nlines lines.
 If error does not occur, following nlines lines are skipped.
 If nlines is 0, on error all following code is not compiled.

-Syntax3: On error, call function, which runs synchronously (at compile time) in QM main thread.
-If function returns 0, error is generated as usually.
-If function returns positive value, error is not generated, compilation continues, and statement with error is excluded.
-If function returns negative value, error is generated but not displayed in the QM output.
+Syntax3: On error, call function.
+It runs synchronously (at compile time) in QM main thread.
+If it returns 0, error is generated as usually.
+If 1, error is not generated, and statement with error is excluded (same as #err).
+If -1, error is generated but not displayed.
+If -2, error is not generated, and all following code is not compiled (same as #err 0).

 Special variable _error is filled with information about error, and function function can access it.
 Currently, code is always 0 on compile-time errors.